kugarocks/dotfiles/README.md

 ## Hammerspoon

 Hammerspoon is a powerful automation tool for macOS.
-I use Hammerspoon to bring Raycast to the frontmost application for Karabiner (It can't recognize Raycast).
+I use it to bring Raycast to the frontmost application for Karabiner, as Karabiner cannot recognize Raycast.

 ## Alacritty